Our Trustees

 After studying history at the University of Cambridge, Ellen joined the Civil Service where she had a range of posts in the Department of Health and Social Security, including Ministerial Private Office, policy development work and membership of a Bill team for a major piece of mental health legislation.
 During this period she was also seconded to the Cabinet Office to work within a cross-departmental Unit, and was seconded to what is now Ashridge Executive Education.

 Ellen then moved to the Department of Social Policy and Social Work at the University of York, initially on secondment from the Civil Service.
-In her current role she oversees a set of innovative online postgraduate programmes, delivered to public service professionals in a wide range of countries.
+She oversaw a set of innovative online postgraduate programmes, delivered to public service professionals in a wide range of countries.
 She holds a Higher Education Academy National Teaching Award, and is a Senior Fellow of the Academy.
-She chaired the university’s Distance Learning Forum between 2009 and 2017, and has also served on the University Teaching Committee.
-Ellen is currently leading her department’s work for Athena Swan, a higher education-wide initiative to promote gender equality.
-She is also a trustee for York Racial Equality Network.
+She chaired the university’s Distance Learning Forum between 2009 and 2017, and served on the University Teaching Committee.
+Before retiring Ellen led her department’s work for the Athena Swan award, a higher education-wide initiative to promote gender equality.

-Her key interests and experience are in enabling individuals and organisations to perform as effectively as possible, and in the role that organisational learning, professional development and the management of change play in this process.
+Her key interests and experience are in enabling individuals and organisations to work as effectively as possible, and in the role that organisational learning, professional development and the management of change play in this process.
+She has been a trustee at York Archaeology since 2018, and Chair since 2024.

 Edmund Southworth (Deputy Chair)